Asian business owner

 Collaborating with other communities of color to amplify equitable change for business owners of color.
 ABEC will work with other similar organizations serving other communities of color to leverage shared issues and common mindsets to create greater impact for sustainable growth for businesspeople from all communities of color.

-Meet the ABEC Director: Qingjian (Q.J.)
+Meet the ABEC Executive Director: Qingjian (Q.J.)
 Shi

 Qingjian Shi